Khechoyan-Yuri/android-app-tian/README.md

-+Use Google Firebase to handle realtime updates = auto task re-fresh ~back-end database - NEED TO RESEARCH ON HOW TO USE +Have proprietary "Cha-ching" noise when task is completed (app notification sound)
++Use Google Firebase to handle realtime updates = auto task re-fresh ~back-end database - NEED TO RESEARCH ON HOW TO USE +Have proprietary "Cha-ching" noise when task is completed (app notification sound) +Might not implement due to unnecessary difficulty and payment, but 'usage fee'
+	small amount goes to us (the developers) for our service? (like a tax)